Sitemap

 cmd powershell

-• First replace the generic name "MyRootCA" to a name of your choice:
+• Replace the generic name "MyRootCA" with a name of your choice:

 $rootCA = New-SelfSignedCertificate -Subject "CN=MyRootCA,O=My Company, Inc,OU=https://MyWebsite.com" `